 If there were must-see landmarks in Portland then they’d probably the bridges.
 Portlandians are in love with their bridges and take great pride in them.
 St. John’s Bridge is a crowd favorite as is the iron Hawthorne Bridge.

 I’d go into more detail on the city, and talk about the many restaurants and bars, but, unfortunately, there is not enough time and space available in this guide.
-We are currently working on a more in-depth Portland travel guide though so stayed tuned.
-If you’re looking for accommodation, you can check out our hostel guide here.
+That’s what the our Portland Budget Travel guide is for – blessings!

 Road Trip through the Columbia River Gorge